-(5) Press the Menu/Set key (OK key on MFC820CW, Set key on DCP340CW).
+(3) Press the Menu/Set key.

 The "ACCEPTED" appears on the LCD.
 After one second, the machine returns to the initial stage of the maintenance mode.

 NOTE: The relationship between the scanning start/end positions and their correction values is shown below.